gvwilson/thirdbit/src/fiction/iffy/index.md

 and the judge had already decided her guilt.

 The musk ox turned her head to fix one eye on Iffy.
-The small bot perched on her back beckoned her her forward with a skinny crab-claw manipulator.
+The small bot perched on her back beckoned her forward with a skinny crab-claw manipulator.
 She glanced at Edson.
 "'Saright," he said soothingly.